 Which sample space was I using, implicitly?
 How would the argument be affected if we took S as the set of all of all $\binom{52}{5}$ distinct subsets of size 5, with equal probability on each sample point?
-That is, would it matter if we ignored ordering of cards within hands?
-Example 3.

-(The Prisoner's Dilemma-borrowed from Mosteller, 1987) It is quite tricky to argue through this problem without introducing any notation, because of some subtle distinctions that need to be maintained.
-The interpretation that I propose requires a sample space with only four items, which I label suggestively [aB] = both A and B to be released, warder must say B $\boxed{\mathrm{aC}}$ = both A and C to be released, warder must say C $\overline{Bc}$ = both B and C to be released, warder says B [bC] = both B and C to be released, warder says C.
+That is, would it matter if we ignored ordering of cards within hands? <1.3> Example.
+(The Prisoner's Dilemma-verbatim from Mosteller, 1987) Three prisoners, A, B, and C, with apparently equally good records have applied for parole.
+The parole board has decided to release two of the three, and the prisoners know this but not which two.
+A warder friend of prisoner A knows who are to be released.
+Prisoner A realizes that it would be unethical to ask the warder if he, A, is to be released, but thinks of asking for the name of one prisoner other than himself who is to be released.
+He thinks that before he asks, his chances of release are 2/3.
+He thinks that if the warder says "B will be released," his own chances have now gone down to 1/2, because either A and B or B and C are to be released.
+And so A decides not to reduce his chances by asking.
+However, A is mistaken in his calculations.
+Explain.
+It is quite tricky to argue through this problem without introducing any notation, because of some subtle distinctions that need to be maintained.
+The interpretation that I propose requires a sample space with only four items, which I label suggestively [aB] = both A and B to be released, warder must say B \overline{aC} = both A and C to be released, warder must say C Bc = both B and C to be released, warder says B |bC| = both B and C to be released, warder says C.